apcountryman/picolibrary/docs/device/wiznet/w5500/udp_over_ip.md

   `::picolibrary::WIZnet::W5500::IP::UDP::Socket::interrupt_context()` member function.
 - To clear interrupts, use the `::picolibrary::WIZnet::W5500::IP::UDP::Socket::clear_interrupts()` member function.
-- To check if data transmission is in progress, use the `::picolibrary::WIZnet::W5500::IP::UDP::Socket::is_transmitting()` member function.
+- To check if datagram transmission is in progress, use the `::picolibrary::WIZnet::W5500::IP::UDP::Socket::is_transmitting()` member function.

 `::picolibrary::WIZnet::W5500::IP::UDP::Socket` automated tests are defined in the